-The Tool module employs a series of push button switches for setting of the Tool-ID input that allows the customer to distinguish between the different tools that are used in a robotic cell or on a production line.
+The Tool module employs a series of (5) push button switches for setting of the Tool-ID input that allows the customer to distinguish between the different tools that are used in a robotic cell or on a production line.
 The Tool-ID is reported through the Master module bitmap.
+PROFINET requires a FE ground, the Tool module provides a M5 x 0.8 FE ground terminal that is passes FE ground to the customer tooling.
 See Section 2.1.1-PROFINET Interface Information for PROFINET bitmap and detailed I/O information.

-1.3 DL14 Tool Module
+1.3 DL15 Tool Module

-The DL14 Tool module has the following connections:
+The module has the following connections:

-- (1) RJ45 PROFINET connector.

-- (1) 5-pin male power connector.

-- (1) 5-pin female M12 TSI connector.

-- (1) M5 x 0.8 threaded hole for FE ground terminal connection that is accessed by removing the M5 set screw plug.
+- (1) 4-pin female M12 D-coded PROFINET connector. - (1) 5-pin male auxiliary power connector. - (1) 4-pin female M12 TSI connector. - (1) M5 x 0.8 threaded hole for FE ground terminal connection that is accessed by removing the M5 set screw plug.